Ian Thomas (Canadian musician): Career

+Thomas was music producer on films including Care Bears: Journey to Joke-A-Lot (2004) and The Care Bears' Big Wish Movie (2005).

 In 2009, Thomas provided the music for the animated series Bob & Doug, based on the SCTV characters of the same name.

-He has written two books, Bequest (2006), Canadian Best Seller, and The Lost Chord (2008), both through Manor House Publishing.
+He has written two books, Bequest (2006), A Canadian bestseller, and The Lost Chord (2008), both through Manor House Publishing.

 In 2010, Wounded Bird Records re-issued "Still Here" on CD.

 On 16 June 2014, Thomas was awarded the National Achievement Award by SOCAN at the 2014 SOCAN Awards in Toronto.

 In 2015, he performed with Darcy Hepner and the Hamilton Philharmonic Orchestra, and recorded with them for a CD.

 During the summer of 2016, Thomas was touring Ontario, Canada, with singers Murray McLauchlan, Cindy Church, and Marc Jordan, in the group Lunch At Allen's.
 The tour was continuing in late 2018 with a series of dates in Ontario.

 Thomas is a member of the Canadian charity Artists Against Racism.

 Personal life

 His son Jake Thomas, a director of adventure sports documentaries, was injured in a snowmobiling accident in 2017.